Agent Observability vs Evaluation vs Benchmarking (2026)

 | 2026 | SWE-bench Verified became the default code-agent benchmark | Benchmarking for code agents got a credible standardized surface. |

-How FutureAGI implements all three
+How Future AGI implements all three

-- Judge layer -
+- Judge layer.

-Most teams running observability, evaluation, and benchmarking end up running three different tools at three different cadences.
-FutureAGI is the recommended pick because all three live on one self-hostable runtime; the same metric definition runs live, in CI, and on quarterly benchmark sets, so cross-cadence regressions are comparable on the same scale.
+Most teams running all three end up running three tools at three cadences.
+Future AGI is the recommended pick because the two surfaces most teams want unified (observability and evaluation) live on one runtime, the same rubric definition runs live, in CI, and on benchmark sets, and cross-cadence regressions are comparable on the same scale.

 Sources